-ARKS is the only kart school body recognised by the Motor Sports Association.
+ARKS is the only kart school body recognised by the Motorsport UK.
 ARKS Ltd holds Public Liability and Professional Indemnity insurance with Sports-Insure.
 The administrator is registered with the ICO under the Data Protection Act

 Copyright © 1999- 2014 Association of Racing Kart Schools Ltd. Company No 03071697 Registered office: 44/46 Orsett Road, Grays, Essex, RM17 5ED